JuergenGutsch/blog/_source/_posts/2018-03-06-react-chat-part5.md

 Later you need to run the build.ps1 to start your build script.
 Now the Setup is complete and I can start the create the script.
 I create a new file called build.cake.
 To edit the file it makes sense to use Visual Studio Code, because @code also has IntelliSense.
 In Visual Studio 2017 you only have syntax highlighting.
 Currently I don't know an add-in for VS to enable IntelliSense.

-My starting point for every build script is, the simple example from the [quick start demo](https://cakebuild.net/docs/tutorials/setting-up-a-new-project):
+My starting point for every new build script is, the simple example from the [quick start demo](https://cakebuild.net/docs/tutorials/setting-up-a-new-project):

 ~~~ c#
 var target = Argument("target", "Default");